Shtirlits1972/Scheduler/README.md

-# Scheduler
+# scheduler_app

- app for create schedule
+A new Flutter project.